onepanelio/demo-app/README.md

 2. In device object classification.
 3. Record & Upload video dataset to train model running in upstream server.
 4. Configurable API endpoints to classify, detect and upload dataset.
-5. Supports multiple model types  to run inference realtime on device.
+5. Supports multiple model types  to run inference realtime on device. (currently not configurable)

 ## Getting Started